alexpohl/alexpohl.github.io/_pages/GENIE_summer_school_2025.md

 ### Looking at the output

 The GENIE output of interest is located in the GENIE simulation output subdirectory `biogem`.
 It consists in 2D and 3D NetCDF files (`fields_biogem_2d.nc` and `fields_biogem_3d.nc`) and time-series (`*.res` ascii files).
 They can be plotted using diverse software such as Python; for the purpose of this summer school, you are free to use what you feel the most at ease with but support will only be provided for `gnuplot` and `pyFerret`.
 Basic gnuplot and pyFerret scripts are provided in directory `cgenie.muffin/basic_scripts`.
 The gnuplot script permits plotting the .res time series.
 The pyFerret .jnl script can be used to explore the NetCDF files.
 To run these scripts, simply adapt them and run the commands `gnuplot plot_res_file.gnuplot` in the terminal, and `go plot.jnl` using the pyFerret prompt, respectively.
-To launch pyFerret, just run the following commands: (i) `pyferretmod` (which permits loading the right modules), and (ii) `pyferret` (which starts pyFerret).
+To launch pyFerret (and open the Ferret prompt), just run the following commands: (i) `pyferretmod` (which permits loading the right modules), and (ii) `pyferret` (which starts pyFerret).

 It is also possible to download the GENIE NetCDF output and look at it using Panoply on your local computer.